braphael99/NLPGroup5/README.md

 #### Part 3: Training

 The next section we come to is where we start to train our model.
 We start with setting up our model and providing arguments, encoded datasets from our training and evaluation, our tokenizer, our data collector, and finally we compute the evaluation metrics.
 Next we have a test block to ensure our trainer is working correctly, then we move on to our evaluator and formatting function.
 We then append each reference and prediction and evaluate how accurate our model is and finally print this number in a human readable format.
-We next define our ```trainAndEval``` function to combine our previous set up training with our evaluator, allowing both steps to be done at once.
+We next define our ```trainAndEval``` function to combine our previous set up training with our evaluator

 #### Part 4: Evaluating the Models